Lower Urinary Tract Disease in Cats

 Diagnostic tests, as outlined below, are required to differentiate uncomplicated UTI, which typically responds well to antibiotic therapy, from all the other causes of lower urinary tract disease.

 If you suspect your cat may have lower urinary tract disease, it’s important to bring her to the veterinarian right away.
 Your veterinarian will perform a thorough physical exam, take a complete history, and may recommend some diagnostic tests.

 These tests could include:

-- A urinalysis and urine culture to diagnose the urinary tract infection and to evaluate the kidney’s ability to concentrate urine
+- A urinalysis and urine culture to assess for the presence of a urinary tract infection and to evaluate the kidney’s ability to concentrate urine

 - Chemistry tests to evaluate kidney, liver, and pancreatic function, as well as sugar levels

 - A complete blood count (CBC) to rule out blood-related conditions